Atmospheric & horror games · Godot & Unity

 A real software developer.

-I'm Anton — a developer with more than ten years building software, and a dozen atmospheric games shipped solo on itch.io.
+I'm Anton — a developer with more than ten years building software, and eleven atmospheric games self-published on itch.io.

 I run as a registered European business entity — real invoices, agreed scope, signed terms, and zero chance of someone vanishing mid-project.
 That alone puts me ahead of most freelancers you'll find for this.